-You talk a lot about the Techstars family and being a part of Techstars for life.
+You talk a lot about being a part of Techstars for life.
 Is there anything I could do to get kicked out of the Techstars network?

 Yes, you can get kicked out.
 Just adhere to our Code of Conduct and all should be well.